Skip to main content

 Memory

 Browse episodic memories, run semantic searches, view the user profile and Dialectic conclusions, and import memories from external AI tools (Claude Code, Cursor, Windsurf, Aider, Copilot).
+Includes a maintenance history widget showing contradiction pipeline statistics from recent sweeps.

 Devices